Make direct contact with the principal:

 glossary image:

 Survey Fees are usually Time & Costs.
 (See also Terms of Contract under Glossary).
+With any non-fieldsurvey instructions fees will be time and costs.
+When making an initial enquiry the first basic questions costs are carried.
+If you then ask matters to be researched such as file history, likeliness of further approval, estimate of costs etc, then these times are booked to the job and rendered to you at the next applicable time.
 Subdivisions generate costs generally in accordance with the attached SubCosts.jpg to the right.
 Note any unintentional damage to underground services are the responsibility of the instructor.
 Dial Before You Dig requests should be made by the instructor if concerns are apparent re this clause.
 Surveys requiring Registration can only be undertaken by Authorised Registered Surveyors.
 We employ such surveyors to undertake this type of Survey.

 Estimates given do not include GST or Lands Titles Office or Search Costs: Estimates are just that, an estimate of the costs involved.
 It is difficult to be precise as the time involved is not apparent until on site.
 Some more recent boundary sites can have costs estimated to the point of being quotes.